balajich/resilience4j-helloworld/bulkhead/README.md

 - **greeting** api can only handle can only handle 5  concurrent requests at a given time.
 - This limitation can be set on greeting method using annotation **@Bulkhead**
-- if the method receives more than 5 concurrent requests at a given time  **io.github.resilience4j.bulkhead.BulkheadFullException** is thrown and user is served with HTTP status code 429 (Too Many Requests)
+- if the method receives more than 5 concurrent requests at a given time  **io.github.resilience4j.bulkhead.BulkheadFullException** is thrown.The user is served with HTTP status code 503 and asked to retry after 10 seconds.
 # Source Code
 - [https://github.com/balajich/resilience4j-helloworld/tree/master/bulkhead](https://github.com/balajich/resilience4j-helloworld/tree/master/bulkhead)
 # Video